 Cultured meat could be coming to our plates in the next few years.
 How is it made?
 And will it help, or hurt, the planet?
-Here’s what we know so far.
+Here’s what we know.

 One day — maybe not that long from now — you might be able to go to the store and buy hamburger meat that didn’t require killing an animal or pretending that soybeans taste like beef.
 It will look like ground meat, fry up like it, and will, in fact, be just like real beef — right down to the cellular level.